ember-learn/guides-source/guides/release/tutorial/part-1/reusable-components.md

     assert.ok(
       src.includes('-122.4184,37.7797,10'),
-      'the src should include the lng,lat,zoom parameter' );
+      'the src should include the lon,lat,zoom parameter' );

     assert.ok(